 A church youth fellowship was returning from a weekend camp when their bus was swept off a flooded causeway.
 While the rescuers fought to pluck the young people out of the swollen river, the parents gathered for prayer.
 As the children were brought in, one mum came out hugging her child.
-Her words went something like this.
-"I thank God for hearing my prayers".
+Her words went something like "I thank God for hearing my prayers".

 If God did actually hear the prayers of this lady and the prayers of the others whose children were rescued, why didn't he hear the prayers of the parents of those children who died?